 The Chicago Fire (7-15-6, 27 points), on the other hand, looked like a team fighting to make the playoffs.
-Although not mathematically eliminated, the Fire, as well as Orlando, will not be making the postseason but they put together a complete performance and thoroughly deserved the three points.
+Although not mathematically eliminated, the Fire, as well as Orlando, will not be making the postseason, but the hosts put together a complete performance and thoroughly deserved the three points.

 The game was largely played in the middle of the field for the next 20 minutes.
 Chicago was the better team and Orlando didn’t really have any good chances on goal.